Bergen Airport, Flesland: Demilitarization and deregulation

 Oslo Airport, Gardermoen opened on 8 October 1998, replacing the congested Fornebu.
 For the first time, an airline could receive sufficient landing slots to challenge SAS and Braathens on domestic routes.
 The low-cost carrier Color Air was established, and started flights from Oslo to Bergen using Boeing 737-300 aircraft.
 The following price war on the route saw lower ticket prices and increased capacity.
 Color Air filed for bankruptcy on 27 September 1999, ending a price war which had cost the airlines NOK 3 billion.
 The final demise of the air station came in 1999, when all stationary assets were sold, including 30 vehicles.
 The daily operation of the air station was transferred to the Royal Norwegian Navy, who have six employees at the base.
 Flesland Air Station has since only held mobilization status and will only be used by the air force in case of war and larger emergencies.
 Bergen Air Transport started flights to Notodden in 1999.
 A new secondary surveillance radar was built between 1999 and 2001 at Sotra.
 The domestic terminal was expanded with 500 m2 and a new baggage sorting area with 800 m2 in 2001.

 SAS bought Braathens in 2001, and from the following year, only SAS flew the Oslo route.
 Within months, Norwegian started a low-cost route to Gardermoen.
 SAS Commuter took over Norwegian's regional routes in 2003.
 The Norwegian Meteorological Institute closed its office at the airport in 2003 and all meteorological observations have since been carried out by Avinor.
 In 2004, SAS and Braathens merged to form SAS Braathens.
 The airline changed its name back to Scandinavian Airlines in 2007.
 The international arrival section was expanded with 450 m2 in 2005, followed by an extra story over part of the terminal, used as offices and allowed a doubling of the size of the duty-free.

 Wanderlust announced Flesland as Europe's best and the world's sixth-best international airport in 2009.
 The helicopter terminal was renovated in 2009.
 An airport surveillance radar was installed in 2010 and a new backup radar was installed in 2011.
 An additional 350 m2 of office space was added in 2010.
 Widerøe took over SAS' regional routes to Bergen in 2010.
+From May to September 2022, United Airlines offered service to Newark.